 Family Friendly: Yes

-In fact, we’ve just released a location activated walking tour to show visitors around the heart of Waikiki Beach.
-On the tour, you’ll visit some of Waikiki’s main attractions including the Royal Hawaiian, the International Marketplace, the Moana Surfrider, and even the beach!
+Checkout our location-activated walking tour of Waikiki Beach.
+On the tour, you’ll visit some of Waikiki’s main attractions including the beach, the International Marketplace, the Moana Surfrider, and much more.

 To take the tour, you’ll need the Shaka Guide app and a pair of headphones.
 At each point on the tour route, your GPS location will trigger a story that details the fascinating history of this little slice of paradise.